robocomp/robocomp/doc/apriltags.md

         language Cpp;
     };

-This files tells us that the component requires -will be calling- three RoboComp interfaces: Camera, RGBDBus, RGBD, which are normal and depth camera's interfaces written in RoboComp's IDSL language.
+This files tells us that the component requires -will be calling- three RoboComp interfaces: Camera, RGBDBus y RGBD, which are normal and depth camera's interfaces written in RoboComp's IDSL language.
 You can find those files in *~/robocomp/interfaces/IDSLs*.
 Also, the component will publish the data defined in the *AprilTags* interface and will implement the *GetAprilTags* interface.
 This means that using images provided by a component implementing the camera or RGBD interfaces, it will try to detect any tags in them and compute their 6D pose.
-Finally, it will publish a vector with all the tags id's and poses to the Ice's STORM broker, and also it will attend to any direct requests (remote procedure calls) received from other components through the *GetAprilTags* interface.
+Finally, it will publish a vector with all the tags id's and poses to the Ice's STORM broker, and also it will attend any direct requests (remote procedure calls) received from other components through the *GetAprilTags* interface.
 So it is a rather serviceable and handy component!

 To access **apriltagsComp** you need to install from *http://github.org/robocomp* the repository named *robocomp-robolab*.